hpcc-systems/MAF/README.md

 https://***REMOVED***/***REMOVED***/qa/automation/stepdefinitionsreadme

 This gives a master list of steps that can be used and a link to the individual projects.
 To quickly view how some of the projects work, please clone them, run the tests and look at the results.
 In general the projects use `multi-cucumber-html-reporter` but you can use a variety of reporting tools.
 One of the main projects of interest would be the `cucumber-validations` and whichever module you would like to use for your project.

+## Add a module
+Please view [AddModule](./AddModule.md) for information on how to add a module.
+This will allow the creation of new steps that can be used in your project.